-Qualitative research, when executed correctly, explores and uncovers the emotional and cognitive motivations behind your target audience’s actions, behaviors and opinions relative to your research objectives and goals.
+Qualitative research, when executed correctly, explores and uncovers the emotional and cognitive motivations behind your target audience’s actions, behaviors, and opinions relative to your research objectives and goals.

 So, the success of a qualitative research project depends on engaging the “right” participants—highly qualified, fitting the profile, enthusiastic and articulate.
-But recruitment can be a resource “suck”, devouring time and money that could be used for the actual research, analysis and report writing.
+But research participant recruitment can be a resource “suck”, devouring time and money that could be used for the actual research, analysis and report writing.
 Let’s explore how to recruit the best, most qualified participants while saving both time and money.

 6 Steps to Recruiting Quality Participants

 From defining the objectives of your project to clarifying the factors and qualities of the participants you’ll need to meet those objectives, to creating the questions for the initial screening survey and follow up conversational screener that will identify qualified participants to setting a motivating incentive, the steps to a successful qualitative research project can be a lot.
-Let’s break down.
+Let’s break it all down.

 1. Hold a Stakeholder Meeting to Define Research Objectives